lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 ##### `useGraphNodeValue`

-This is a React hook that reads the graph node's current state and subscribes to further state updates.
+This is a Preact hook that reads the graph node's current state and subscribes to further state updates.

 ```tsx
 function Message() {